Improving the application performance by harnessing the full potential of ancestry gem

 Shemin Anto

-on May 23, 2023
+May 23, 2023

-neetoTestify is a test management platform for manual and automated QA testing.
+NeetoTestify is a test management platform for manual and automated QA testing.
 It allows us to organize test cases into logical groups called test suites.
 A single suite can contain multiple test cases and multiple suites.
 The image below shows how the suites are displayed in the UI in a hierarchical order.
 The arrangement in which the suites are displayed resembles a tree data structure.

-Suites displayed with their hierarchial structure in neetoTestify
+Suites displayed with their hierarchial structure in NeetoTestify

 To display test suites in a tree structure, we need to store some information about the parent-child relationship in the database.
 This is where Ancestry comes in.
 Ancestry is a gem that allows Rails Active Record models to be organized as a tree structure.